IWSLT/IWSLT.github.io/_pages/2021/conference.md

 **See the [Program](/2021/program) for the detailed schedule and links to papers and sessions.**

-**Note:** Zoom session links, videos and Q&A time slots for presented papers will available after 1 August.
+**Note:** Link to events of Day 1 is available after registration.
+Videos and Q&A time slots and video call links for presented papers will available after 1 August.
 {: .notice--info}